PAK-VIN/Minecraft-Rewind/README.md

 ## Romeo's Glock (made by LoxyTheReindeer)
 The weapon forged by The Admin/Romeo that was used to kill Fred.

-(Image & more coming soon)
+## Corrupted, Faithful, and Warrior's Gauntlets (made by PAK-VIN)
+All powerful Gauntlets made by the other two Admins.

+## Gauntlet Cores (made by PAK-VIN)
+The disks created to create the gauntlets!

-# The Underneath (Beta)
+# The Underneath
 A dimension bedrocked over and converted to a nether-like state by The Admin/Romeo.

 ## How do I access it?

-**NOTE: This can only be used in Creative Mode while in beta.**
+**NOTE: This can only be used in Creative Mode for now.**

 1. Make a sandstone frame in the shape of a nether portal.
-2. Grab the Mesa Portal Core from Creative Menu, under the Minecraft: Rewind tab.
+2. Grab the Romeo's Portal Key from Creative Menu, under the Minecraft: Rewind tab.
 3. Light the portal by left-clicking in the frame.
 4. Enjoy!